 "When did I become the enemy?
 What did I do?" dad asked.
-I know he hates that he and Richard can't get along.
+I knew he hated that he and Richard don't get along.

 "Nothing," I said.
 "Richard's acting like a spoiled child.
 He's going to have to grow up someday."

 My father sighed and my phone rang.
 "Audrey Raines."

 "The President for Secretary Heller," the other voice said.
 I handed the phone to my father.
 "It's the President's office."

 I listened in as they talked about the train bombing and that we had to be prepared for other possible attacks.
 When he hung up, I took the phone.
 We arrived at my brother's house only five minutes later.

 "Remember, dad, we're on a tight schedule today," I told him as he passed my window and walked towards the house.